 - i.
-Chairperson
+President

 - ii.
 Secretary

 - iii.
 Treasurer

 - iv.
 Safety Officer

 - v.
-Other Officers
+Equipment Officer

+- vi.
+Events Officer

+- vii.
+Chief Editing Officers

-4.1.1 The Chairperson
+4.1.1 The President

-The Chairperson's duties shall include the day-to-day management of the Society/Club and [].
+The Chairperson's duties shall include the day-to-day management of the Society/Club and to help any other committee member if they require help.